Skip to main content

 Full-Day Experience (6–8 hours)

-Morning coffee at Ginochio's, then a walking tour of the historic core.
-Drive west to Bodega Bay for lunch — fresh seafood at Spud Point Crab Company or The Tides Wharf.
-Stop at coastal overlooks at Bodega Head, then back to Bodega village for sunset photography along Bodega Lane.
+Walk the historic core of the village in the morning — Potter Schoolhouse, St. Teresa's, the cemetery, the Country Store.
+Drive west to Bodega Bay for lunch (Ginochio's on Bay Flat Road for chowder, or fresh seafood at Spud Point Crab Company or The Tides Wharf).
+Coastal overlooks at Bodega Head in the afternoon, then back to Bodega village for sunset photography along Bodega Lane.

 Weekend Getaway